-Mouraria is one of the most central typical neighborhoods in Lisbon, a neighborhood where we can feel and see what it is like to be from Lisbon in a mix of international environments.
-It is a neighborhood that has to be lived and felt to be able to understand the life of Portuguese Fado culture in harmony with the inhabitants of Eastern and African cultures.
-In Mouraria, it is possible to see buildings and streets of different styles and times: from buildings with simple facades to the most elaborate facades, from the most winding streets, to the widest streets.
+Mouraria is one of the most central and typical neighborhoods in Lisbon, a neighborhood where we can feel and see what it’s like to be Lisbon in a mixture of international environments.
+It is a neighborhood that has to be lived and felt in order to understand the life of the Portuguese Fado culture in harmony with the inhabitants of Eastern and African cultures.
+In Mouraria, you can see buildings and streets of different styles and eras: from buildings with simple façades to more elaborate façades, from the winding streets to the widest streets.
 Due to the slopes of the streets, in Mouraria you can see the windows at the top of stairs, and vice versa, it is a winding and labyrinthine neighborhood.
-It is the neighborhood where Dom Afonso Henriques placed the Muslims who continued to live in Lisbon after the Christian Reconquista in 1147.
-It is the neighborhood of fado, the place where Severa, was the first fado singer known.
-Mouraria has a life of its own: it has a large number of shops and small shops, fado houses, restaurants and taverns where we can taste the most typical recipes from Portugal and other places in the world.
-It is a neighborhood with one of the greatest cultural diversities in the Portuguese capital, with over 60 nationalities, with great communities from Asian and African countries, namely Pakistan, Bangladesh, China, India and Mozambique, which is why we can smell the aromas in the air characteristics of the eastern world.
-At Mouraria, racial and cultural diversity contributes to a peaceful life in harmony.
+It is the neighborhood where Dom Afonso Henriques placed the Muslims who continued to live in Lisbon after the Christian Reconquest in 1147.
+It is the neighborhood of fado, where Severa, the first known fado singer, lived and performed.
+Mouraria has a life of its own: it has a large number of shops and small businesses, fado houses, restaurants and taverns where we can taste the most typical Portuguese recipes and recipes from other parts of the world.
+It is a neighborhood with one of the greatest cultural diversities in the Portuguese capital, with more than 60 nationalities, including large communities of Asian and African countries, namely Pakistan, Bangladesh, China, India and Mozambique, which is why we can smell the aromas in the air features of the eastern world.
+In Mouraria, racial and cultural diversity contributes to a peaceful life in harmony.
 A place to live, invest and visit.

-The Mouraria neighborhood is administered by the Santa Maria Maior Parish Council.
+The neighborhood of Mouraria is administered by the Parish Council of Santa Maria Maior.

-Mouraria is a multicultural neighborhood, full of smells, colors, sounds… As we enter Mouraria, we feel the narrowing of the streets, with the agglomeration of people of different ethnicities crossing the streets, labyrinthine streets, with the traditional Portuguese natural stone floor polished by age.
-There are several paths that we can take to get to know Mouraria, enter through Martin Moniz square, through Arroios, arrive through Baixa, down through Alfama, or through Graça, next to the Castle slope.
-Mouraria is a neighborhood surrounded by Lisbon’s most historic neighborhoods
+Mouraria is a multicultural neighborhood, full of smells, colors, sounds… As we enter Mouraria we feel the narrowing of the streets, with the agglomeration of people of different ethnicities crossing the labyrinthine streets, with the traditional Portuguese natural stone floor. polished by age.
+There are several routes that we can take to get to know Mouraria, enter through the square of Martin Moniz, through Arroios, arrive through Baixa, descend through Alfama, or through Graça, along the slopes of the Castle.
+Mouraria is a neighborhood surrounded by the most historic neighborhoods of Lisbon

 Main attractions to visit in the Mouraria neighborhood (top 10)

-1. Rooftop Bar Hotel Mundial is one of the most famous terraces in Lisbon due to the panoramic view over São Jorge Castle, Rossio and the Tagus River.
-The Rooftop Bar Hotel Mundial is located at the top of the Hotel Mundial in the heart of Praça Martim Moniz*, is a luxury terrace with bar service, where companies and individuals can gather or organize parties with a peaceful environment originated by the privileged situation over Lisbon…
+1. Rooftop Bar Hotel Mundial: it is one of the most famous terraces in Lisbon due to the panoramic view over São Jorge Castle, Rossio and the Tagus River.
+The Rooftop Bar Hotel Mundial is located at the top of the Hotel Mundial in the heart of Praça Martim Moniz*, it is a luxury terrace with bar service, where companies and individuals can gather or organize parties with a peaceful atmosphere. by the privileged situation in Lisbon…

-2. Casa da Severa is an extension of the Fado Museum, where you can listen to fado and get to know the life of Maria Severa Onofriana, known as the first Portuguese fado singer.
-At the Casa da Severa located in Largo da Severa we can visit the Casa de fados and the Café bar.
+2. Casa da Severa is an extension of the Fado Museum, where you can listen to fado and discover the life of Maria Severa Onofriana, known as the first Portuguese fado singer.
+At the Casa da Severa located in Largo da Severa we can visit the Casa de Fados and the Café bar.

-4. Church of Nossa Senhora da Saúde is the starting point of the Procession of Nossa Senhora da Saúde, the oldest procession in the city of Lisbon, which has been held continuously since 1570.
-The Procession Nossa Senhora da Saúde began to be held as a way of thanking the population of Lisbon for the end of the Black Death.
-The Church of Nossa Senhora da Saúde was built in 1505 and renovated after the 1755 Earthquake.
-The points of interest of the Church of Nossa Senhora da Saúde are the Image of Nossa Senhora da Saúde dated from the 17th century; the 18th century entrance portal, authored by João Antunes; and the Tile panels; authored by António de Oliveira Bernardes (1662-1732).
+4. Nossa Senhora da Saúde Church is the exit point of the Procession of Nossa Senhora da Saúde, the oldest procession in the city of Lisbon, which has been taking place continuously since 1570.
+The Procession of Nossa Senhora da Saúde began to be held as a way of thanking the people of Lisbon for the end of the Black Death.
+The Church of Our Lady of Health was built in 1505 and renovated after the earthquake of 1755.
+The points of interest of the Church of Our Lady of Health are the Image of Our Lady of Health dated from the 17th century; the Entrance portal from the 18th century, by João Antunes; and the Tile Panels; authored by António de Oliveira Bernardes (1662-1732).

-5. Casa Fernando Maurício is an extension of the Fado Museum, dedicated to the fado singer Fernando Maurício (1933-2003), “O Rei do Fado e Mouraria”, located at Rua João do Outeiro.
-The attractions of Casa Fernando Maurício are the videos and interviews of the fado singer Fernando Maurício; the Complete discography and the Portraits and a Bust dedicated to Fernando Maurício.
+5. Casa Fernando Maurício is an extension of the Fado Museum, dedicated to the fado singer Fernando Maurício (1933-2003), “O Rei do Fado e da Mouraria”, located at Rua João do Outeiro.
+The attractions of Casa Fernando Maurício are the videos and interviews of fado singer Fernando Maurício; the Complete Discography and the Portraits and a Bust dedicated to Fernando Maurício.

-6. Casa da Achada is a space dedicated to the painter Mário Dionísio (1916-1993), located at Rua da Achada.
-The highlights of the Casa da Achada are the Private Libraries by Mário Dionísio and Maria Letícia Clemente da Silva; o Space for permanent exhibition of Mário Dionísio’s works; o Reading space for researchers and visitors; and the outdoor terrace.
+6. Casa da Achada is a space dedicated to the painter Mário Dionísio (1916-1993), located on Rua da Achada.
+The highlights of Casa da Achada are the Private Libraries by Mário Dionísio and Maria Letícia Clemente da Silva; the Permanent exhibition space of the works of Mário Dionísio; o Reading space for researchers and visitors; and the outdoor terrace.

-7. Monument dedicated to Mouraria is a sculpture in natural marble with the representation of a Portuguese guitar, where you can read “Symbol of Mouraria, Matriz do Fado”.
-The Monument dedicated to Mouraria is located at the entrance of Rua do Capelão.
+7. Monument dedicated to Mouraria is a sculpture in natural marble with the representation of a Portuguese guitar, where you can read “Símbolo da Mouraria, Matriz do Fado”.
+The Monument dedicated to Mouraria is located at the entrance to Rua do Capelão.

-8. Atelier Camilla Watson is the studio where British photographer Camilla Watson is dedicated to preparing photographs for the exhibitions she organizes.
-Camilla Watson, living in Mouraria since 2007, has contributed to the dissemination of local history in outdoor spaces, namely through the participation of the projects “Um Tributo”, an exhibition with photographs located in Largo de São Cristóvão and at Beco das Farinhas; “Portraits of Fado – A Tribute to Mouraria” an exhibition with photographs at Rua do Capelão, Rua João do Outeiro, Rua da Guia, Rua Marquês Ponte de Lima, Largo das Olarias and at Travessa da Nazaré; and “Canto do Sol” an exhibition with a panel of 80 mosaics in Rua dos Lagares.
+8. Atelier Camilla Watson is the atelier where the British photographer Camilla Watson is dedicated to preparing the photographs for the exhibitions she organizes.
+Camilla Watson, based in Mouraria since 2007, has contributed to the dissemination of local history in outdoor spaces, namely through the participation in the projects “Um Tributo”, an exhibition with photographs located in Largo de São Cristóvão and in Beco das Farinhas; “Portraits of Fado – A Tribute to Mouraria” an exhibition with photographs on Rua do Capelão, Rua João do Outeiro, Rua da Guia, Rua Marquês Ponte de Lima, Largo das Olarias and at Travessa da Nazaré; and the “Canto do Sol” an exhibition with a panel of 80 mosaics in Rua dos Lagares.

-9. Mouraria Innovation Center / Mouraria Creative Hub is the first “incubator dedicated to the cultural and creative industries of Lisbon”, located at Rua dos Lagares.
-The Innovation Center is intended to be a space to support entrepreneurs in various business areas, namely Gastronomy, Design, Fashion, Music or Tiles, with the following attractions that we can visit: a Space for 50 entrepreneurs; the Archeology exhibition “Quarteirão dos Lagares: with the theme from Mouraria to Vila Nova.
+9. Mouraria Innovation Center / Mouraria Creative Hub is the first “incubator dedicated to cultural and creative industries in Lisbon”, located in Rua dos Lagares.
+The Innovation Center is intended to be a support space for entrepreneurs in various business areas, namely Gastronomy, Design, Fashion, Music or Tiles, with the following attractions that we can visit: a Space for 50 entrepreneurs; the Archeology exhibition “Quarteirão dos Lagares: with the theme from Mouraria to Vila Nova.

-10. Popular Cuisine of Mouraria is a multicultural project that aims to use gastronomy to socially integrate immigrants who live in Mouraria from all corners of the world.
-The Cozinha Popular da Mouraria is located at Rua das Olarias, with the main attractions focused on the aromas of Asian, African or Arab cuisine or the experience of cooking the recipe that will serve as a meal.
+10. Cozinha Popular da Mouraria is a multicultural project that intends to use gastronomy to socially integrate immigrants residing in Mouraria from all corners of the world.
+The Cozinha Popular da Mouraria is located on Rua das Olarias, with the main attractions focused on the aromas of Asian, African or Arab cuisine or the experience of cooking the recipe that will serve as a meal.

 Other attractions to explore in the Mouraria neighborhood